syrobian/CS-Portfolio/README.md

 User stories are one way of achieving this.
 The example below shows how a simple user story was written:

-“book a detox/wellness vacation”

-“as a user, I want to book a detox/wellness vacation so that i can improve my health and overall well-being.”
+“As a user, I want to book a detox/wellness vacation so that i can improve my health and overall well-being.”

 As shown above, creating user stories helped our team break down big pieces of functionality into small enough chunks that we could complete each piece over the course of many sprints.
 This kept us laser-focused on meeting the needs of the users.